livewire/awesome-tall-stack/README.md

 ## Libraries

-- [Alptail](https://www.alptail.com) - A collection of open-source UI components, using Tailwind CSS and Alpine.js.
 - [Blade Icons](https://github.com/blade-ui-kit/blade-icons) - A package to easily make use of SVG icons in your Laravel Blade views.
 - [Blade Script](https://github.com/cbl/blade-script) - A package to easily add transpiled & minified scripts to your Blade components.
 - [Blade Style](https://github.com/cbl/blade-style) - A package to easily minify styles and make use of sass, less, etc. in your Blade components.